knative-extensions/backstage-plugins/backstage/README.md

 ## Ingress Configuration

-To access Backstage over ingress, follow changings have to be done in `app-config.yaml`:
+To access Backstage over ingress, let's say a domain like `backstage.dev-cluster.example.com`, following changes have to be done in `app-config.yaml`:
 ```
 app:
   title: Scaffolded Backstage App